Request for Services and Consent:

 - I understand that my therapist may need to contact my emergency contact and/or appropriate authorities in case of an emergency.

-Emergency Protocols For Telehealth: Center Associates staff needs to know your location in case of an emergency.
+Emergency Protocols For Telehealth: Center Associates staff need to know your location in case of an emergency.
 Please inform your clinician of the address where you are at the beginning of each session.

-I understand and agree to the above terms and conditions and acknowledge receipt of the brochures containing
+I understand and agree to the above terms and conditions.

 At your request, you may receive a copy of this document